StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW DELETE.md

 Return fields:

-- TableName: the table frow which data is deleted.
+- TableName: the table from which data is deleted.
 - PartitionName: the partition from which data is deleted.
 If the table is a non-partitioned table, `*` is displayed.
 - CreateTime: the time when the DELETE task was created.
 - DeleteCondition: the specified DELETE condition.